fonk-apps/fonk-examples/guestbook/faas/openwhisk/nodejs/Readme.md

 If your cluster is capable of generating an `EXTERNAL-IP` and it is shown when executing the command above, your host string is simply `<EXTERNAL-IP>:27017`.

-If your cluster is not capable of generating an `EXTERNAL-IP`, see what port Mongo is mapped to (`31073` in the example above) and use `kubecltl cluster-info` to find your cluster master IP address.
+If your cluster is not capable of generating an `EXTERNAL-IP`, see what port Mongo is mapped to (`31073` in the example above) and use `kubectl cluster-info` to find your cluster master IP address.
 The host string is then `<cluster master IP>:<mapped port>`.

 With the functions now packaged and the MongoDB host string determined, the functions can be deployed using: